ICGC-TCGA-PanCancer/pancancer-documentation/docs/prod_cluster_with_bindle.md

     json_template_file_path = templates/sample_configs/vagrant_cluster_launch.pancancer.seqware.install.sge_cluster.json.template

 To use a specific cluster block, you need to use the section name of that block as a parameter to --launch-cluster when you are running the launch_cluster perl script.
+More on this in the next step.

 #### Step - Launch a SeqWare Node/Cluster